FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ## Business Models

+!!! tldr "In a hurry?"
+    **Billing models:**

+    - IaaS is typically priced per-second based on the instance size.
+    - PaaS can be priced similar to IaaS but also per-request or data volume.
+    - Data volume is typically priced based on usage.
+Some providers charge for data volume even for internal traffic.

 The flexibility of cloud providers comes from their usage-based pricing.
 This can vary depending on the type of service used.
 For example, virtual machines (IaaS) is typically priced on a per-second basis.
 When you start a virtual machine for only 5 minutes you will only pay for 5 minutes of runtime.
 This lets you optimize the usage costs of the cloud